piti118/react-router-auth-provider/README.md

 - `loginRoute` route to redirect to when user is not autorized.
 - `roleCheck: (AuthInfo) => bool` a function to check role.
 Default is `()=>true`.
 Which means it only require login but does not perform role check.
+- `permissionDeniedComponent` the component to show if user is logged in but fail on roleCheck.

 ### withAuth
 A higher order component to provide grab the context from `AuthProvider`.